Once everything has downloaded, extract the contents of the zipped folder. You should have a

 .img file can be written to a microSD card.
 I'll be using Etcher to write the OS to my card.
 I like it because it's free and usually doesn't respond with errors when writing images for the Pi.
 However, you can use another image writing program if you prefer.

-This process is similar to installing Raspbian on the Raspberry Pi.
+This process is similar to installing Raspberry Pi OS (formerly Raspbian) on the Raspberry Pi.

 - Connect the microSD card to your computer with an SD card adapter.